abhinaukumar/cut_funque/README.md

 python3 -m pip install -r requirements.txt
 ```
 ### Extract features from one video pair
-To compute features from one video pair for either the FUNQUE(+) models or the baseline models, use the command
+To compute Cut-FUNQUE features from one video pair, use the command

 ```
 python3 extract_features.py --ref_video <path to reference video> --dis_video <path to distorted video>